Corday Selden

 PUBLICATIONS

-*indicates mentee
+*indicates co-first

 Upcoming

-Selden, C.R., Ganley, L., Isanta-Navarro, J., LaBrie, R., Peleg, O., Perry, D., Reich, H., Sasaki, M., Thibodeau, P. Evaluating ecologically-driven climate feedbacks in aquatic systems.
-In prep. for Global Change Biology.
+Selden, C.R.*, Ganley, L.*, LaBrie, R.*, Crocker, D., Peleg, O., Perry, D., Reich, H., Sasaki, M., Thibodeau, P., Isanta-Navarro, J. (2024).
+Is our understanding of aquatic ecosystems sufficient to quantify ecologically-driven climate feedbacks?
+Global Change Biology, 30(6), e17351. https://doi.org/10.1111/gcb.17351

-Selden, C.R., Schilling, K., Yee, N. Differential fractionation of Cu isotopes by common amino acid ligands in metalloproteins.
-In prep. for Scientific Reports.
+Selden, C.R., Schilling, K., Yee, N. (2024).
+Differential fractionation of Cu isotopes by common amino acid ligands in metalloproteins.
+Scientific Reports, 14, 1902. https://doi.org/10.1038/s41598-024-52091-7

 2023